About the course

 For whom

-This course is aimed for young researchers (PhDās and PostDocās) who want to become independent scientists developing their research in the field of design and failure analysis of lightweight structures using machine learning, structural health monitoring, diagnostics and prognostics and state awareness.
+This course is aimed at young researchers (PhDs and PostDocs) who want to become independent scientists developing their research in the field of design, failure and reliability analysis of lightweight structures using computational mechanics principles, machine learning and structural health monitoring.
 The attendants are expected to:

 - be able to apply theory of probability and statistics